DerGuru/The-Resonant/New Chapters/02 - Part2/02-Part2-06-We_are.md

 *Are you okay?* RAE asked as he walked toward the exit.

-**I don't know,** Jason admitted. **Ask me in three weeks.**
+*I don't know,* Jason admitted. *Ask me in three weeks.*

 *What did it feel like?
 For you?*

-Jason paused at the door, considering. **Like losing myself.
+Jason paused at the door, considering. *Like losing myself.
 And finding us.
-And not knowing which one I wanted more.**
+And not knowing which one I wanted more.*

 *That is... honest.
 And frightening.*

-**Yeah,** Jason agreed. **It really is.**
+*Yeah,* Jason agreed. *It really is.*

 Outside, Mill-4's industrial lot was gray and quiet.
 The world continued as if nothing had changed.

 But everything had changed.

-Jason had felt what he might become.
-And now he had to decide if he wanted to fight it—or let it happen.

-Three weeks to 60%.
+After tasting *we*, how was he supposed to go back to just *I*?

 He started walking home.